Rampart (video game)

-Rampart is a 1990 video game released by Atari Games and Midway Games that combines the shoot 'em up, strategy, and puzzle genres.
-It debuted as an arcade game with trackball controls, and was ported to home systems.
-It had a limited US release in October 1990, and a wide release in early 1991.
+Rampart is a 1990 video game released by Atari Games that combines the shoot 'em up, strategy, and puzzle genres.
+It debuted as an arcade video game with trackball controls and was ported to home systems.
+It had a limited US release in October 1990, followed by a wide release in February 1991.
 It was distributed in Japan by Namco.

-Rampart is considered a precursor to the tower defense genre of the following decade.
+Rampart is a precursor to the tower defense genre of the following decade.

 Gameplay

 The player controls and defends a territory consisting of a wall surrounding a set of castles and cannons.
-Gameplay alternates between two time-limited phases, combat and building.
-In the building phase, the player attempts to repair the damage from combat and expand their territory.
-In the combat phase, they attempt to damage the enemy with their cannons.
-In single-player games, the player fights against a fleet of attacking ships, in multi-player games, the players fight each other with rivers separating the sides.
+Gameplay alternates between two time-limited phases: combat and building.
+In the building phase, the player attempts to expand their territory and repair any damage from combat.
+In the combat phase, the player attacks the enemy with their cannons.
+In single-player games, the player fights against a fleet of ships; in multi-player games, the players fight each other with rivers separating the sides.

 The game opens with an automated building phase in which the computer builds a wall around one castle.
-The ownership of a castle grants the player control over a number of cannons, and after building the wall the game enters a phase in which the user places the cannons within their controlled territory.
+The ownership of a castle grants the player control over a number of cannons and, after building the wall, the game enters a phase in which the user places the cannons within their territory.

 When the building phase ends, combat begins.
-In single-player mode, the player is attacked by a number of ships that approach the player's territory while firing cannons at their walls.
+In single-player mode, a number of ships approach the player's territory and fires cannons at their walls.
 The player responds by firing their cannons at the moving ships; the relatively slow speed of the cannonballs requires the player to "lead" their targets.
 In multi-player mode, the players shoot at each other's walls.
 The goal of the attacker in both cases is to make holes in the walls.
-Combat ends when the user sinks a certain number of ships, or in two-player, after a set time.
+Combat ends when the user sinks a certain number of ships or, in two-player mode, after a set time.